-The lab test measures the accuracy of placement and distribution of seeds in direction of travel and accuracy of fertilizer metering at various forward speeds that are simulated on the stationary machine.
+The lab test measures the accuracy of placement and distribution of seeds in direction of travel at various forward speeds that are simulated on the stationary machine.
 The results are assessed using the DLG test framework for precision planters.

 Accuracy of corn seed placement and distribution